 - In his first 100 days as the President, Obama persuaded Congress to expand healthcare insurance for children as well as equal pay

-- Obama improved America’s foreign policy through open dialogues with China, Russia, Iran, Cuba and Venezuela.
+- Obama improved America’s foreign policy through open dialogues with China, Russia, Iran, Cuba, and Venezuela.
 As to the war on terrorism, Obama sent additional troops to

 - Afghanistan and withdrew those in Iraq.
 In addition, he ordered an offensive against pirates in Somalia.
-Obama was awarded with the Nobel Peace Prize for his efforts against terrorism.
+Obama was awarded the Nobel Peace Prize for his efforts against terrorism.

 - In March 2010, Obama signed the Affordable Care Act, which expanded medical care for Americans.
 It became known as Obamacare.

-- He signed the Budget Control Act of 2011, creating a bipartisan committee to look for solutions on the country’s fiscal difficulties.
+- He signed the Budget Control Act of 2011, creating a bipartisan committee to look for solutions to the country’s fiscal difficulties.
 By March 2011, Obama supported NATO airstrikes against the Libyan dictator, Muammar al-Qaddafi (also al-Gaddafi).
 On May 11, 2011, the infamous terrorist Osama bin Laden was killed in Pakistan.